duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 <!-- /summary -->

-Each instant answer is a [Perl package](https://duckduckgo.com/?q=perl+package), so we start by declaring the package namespace.
-For a new Spice (or any new instant answer), you would change **npm** to the name of the instant answer (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).
+Each Instant Answer is a [Perl package](https://duckduckgo.com/?q=perl+package), so we start by declaring the package namespace.
+For a new Spice (or any new Instant Answer), you would change **npm** to the name of the Instant Answer (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).

 The second line is a special comment line that is used for documentation purposes.

 ## Import the Spice Class

-Next, type the following [use statement](https://duckduckgo.com/?q=perl+use) to import [the magic behind](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) our instant answer system.
+Next, type the following [use statement](https://duckduckgo.com/?q=perl+use) to import [the magic behind](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) our Instant Answer system.

 ```perl
 use DDG::Spice;
 ```

-**\*\*Note:** Right after the above line, you should include any Perl modules that you'll be leveraging to help generate the answer. **Make sure** you add those modules to the `dist.ini` file in this repository.
+**Note:** Right after the above line, you should include any Perl modules that you'll be leveraging to help generate the answer. **Make sure** you add those modules to the `dist.ini` file in this repository.
 If you're not using any additional modules, carry on!

 ## Define the Trigger Word(s)